 Her research interests are Inborn Errors of Metabolism, such as Maple Syrup Urine Disease and Galactosaemia, and also the metabolic-endocrine cross-talk in humans.
 Her research activities include extensive national and international collaborations and research stays at the Biochemical Genetics Laboratory at the Children’s Hospital in Pittsburgh, the Children’s National Medical Centre in Washington DC and at the National Institute of Health (NIH) in Bethesda, USA.
 Having studied at the University of Frankfurt/Main, she qualified as a Consultant in the specialist areas of General Paediatrics, and subsequently Endocrinology and Metabolics, and went on to obtain a higher academic qualification in Germany as an advanced researcher, with the PD, or “habilitation” at the University of Berlin.

 Prof. Knerr has contributed to over 75 scientific publications and was invited to be first author of a chapter on Branched-Chain Amino Acid Metabolism in the reference work ‘Physician’s Guide to the Diagnosis, Treatment and Follow-Up of Inherited Metabolic Diseases’ (Springer, 2014).

 Overall, she is passionate about Paediatric Metabolic Medicine and is committed to making her very best personal contribution to the direction and development of this discipline, and to patient care.

-Dr. Monavari is interested in all Inherited Metabolic Disorders.
+Prof. Monavari is interested in all Inherited Metabolic Disorders.
 His clinical and research interests include Glutaric Aciduria, Urea Cycle Defects, and Maple Syrup Urine Disease (MSUD).